ashleyadrias/Data-Analyst-Nanodegree-Udacity/README.md

 ### P5: Test a Perceptual Phenomenon

 I investigate a classic phenomenon from experimental psychology called the Stroop Effect.
 I learn a little bit about the experiment, create a hypothesis regarding the outcome of the task, then go through the task.
 I then look at some data collected from others who have performed the same task and will compute some statistics describing the results.
-Finally, I interpret the results in terms of your hypotheses.
+Finally, I interpret the results in terms of my hypotheses.

 ### P6: Explore and Summarize Data